HyperloopUPV-H8/software/CONTRIBUTING.md

 It is also recommended to ask other members their points of view, what they are doing, dependencies they might have, etc. To get more ideas and ensure your changes won't screw with other person changes.

-Also make sure to take notes, maybe in `software-docs` or as a comment on the issue, with anything relevant you found from this research.
+Also make sure to take notes and create a wiki entry with anything relevant you found from this research.
 It might even be necessary to open new issues if you find anything outside the scope of the task.

 But once again, don't take more than a day doing this.